mwojtyna/odrabiamy-bot/README.md

 - TOKEN: Discord bot token from your application on https://discord.com/developers
 - APP_ID: Application ID from your application on https://discord.com/developers
 - GUILD_ID: Right-click on your Discord server and choose "Copy ID"
-- USERNAME: Username of a user that has a premium account on https://odrabiamy.pl
+- EMAIL: Email of a user that has a premium account on https://odrabiamy.pl
 - PASSWORD: Password of a user that has a premium account on https://odrabiamy.pl